-There have been other ways you’ve helped, too.
-From your $50/day book, we used the coupons to save money on multi-destination flights with Airtreks.
 And we chose our scuba diving certification shop (Master Divers) in Koh Tao, Thailand, based on a discount in the same book.
-The dive shop told us we were the only people who have ever redeemed the coupon!
 We also purchased a Tiger Airways domestic flight in Australia based on one of the travel deal links in your newsletter.

 How did you save for your trip?

-Each month we put a portion of our paychecks into a travel fund, so that we had enough for our trip and also for a cushion when we get back.
+Each month we put a portion of our paychecks into a travel fund so that we had enough for our trip and also for a cushion when we get back.
 We rented out our condo, which helped us break even on our mortgage.
-And, money that used to go toward expenses like car insurance are now used for bus, train, and plane tickets.
+And, money that used to go toward expenses like car insurance is now used for bus, train, and plane tickets.

 What about life on the road has surprised you the most?